 The New York Times remembers Madeleine Stern, “Faithful Friend”

 Ayn Rand, celebrated novelist and creator of Objectivism, delivered the completed manuscript of her novel "The Fountainhead" to her publisher.

-Maxine Frank Singer, a leading biochemistry researcher and advocate of science education, stepped down after fifteen years as the president of the Carnegie Institution, a major national scientific research center.
+Maxine Frank Singer, a leading biochemistry researcher and advocate of science education, stepped down after fourteen years as the president of the Carnegie Institution, a major national scientific research center.